Updated on: June 12, 2023

 - Avoid processed foods

-- Folate, Choline, and other great nutritious vitamins and minerals can be found in broccoli, brussels sprouts, peas, chickpeas, and leafy greens like cabbage, kale, and spinach.
+- Folate, Choline, and other great nutritious vitamins and minerals can be found in eggs,broccoli, brussel sprouts, peas, chickpeas, and leafy greens like cabbage, kale, and spinach.
 These, along with good protein, is especially important during early pregnancy.
+Needed has an amazing Choline supplement.
+95+% of mamas aren’t meeting their choline needs through food alone.

-- Of all the prenatal nutrients, iron is one of the most important.
+- Of all the prenatal nutrients, Iron is one of the most important.
 Iron helps your body produce red blood cells (helps develop your placenta and carry oxygen throughout the body).
 Found in dark, leafy greens, kale, beans, peas, and lentils.
+Plus, did you know it’s best to take your iron separate from your prenatal multi?
+Most prenatals include iron in a form that can actually contribute to GI issues like constipation.
+Needed also has an incredible iron supplement in a form that’s really gentle on the gut and can easily be dosed according to your needs.

 - Challenge yourself to eat vegetables and fruits made out of all the colors of the rainbow.